Electroencephalography

-Voltage fluctuations measured by the EEG bioamplifier and electrodes allow the evaluation of normal brain activity.
+Voltage fluctuations measured by the EEG bio amplifier and electrodes allow the evaluation of normal brain activity.
 As the electrical activity monitored by EEG originates in neurons in the underlying brain tissue, the recordings made by the electrodes on the surface of the scalp vary in accordance with their orientation and distance to the source of the activity.
-Furthermore the value recorded is distorted by intermediary tissues and bone which act in a manner akin to resistors and capacitors in an electrical circuit.
-This means not all neurons will contribute equally to an EEG signal with an EEG predominately reflecting the activity of cortical neurons near to the electrodes on the scalp.
-Deep structures within the brain further away from the electrodes will not contribute directly to an EEG, these include the base of the cortical gyrus, mesial walls of the major lobes, hippocampus, thalamus and brain stem.
+Furthermore, the value recorded is distorted by intermediary tissues and bones, which act in a manner akin to resistors and capacitors in an electrical circuit.
+This means that not all neurons will contribute equally to an EEG signal, with an EEG predominately reflecting the activity of cortical neurons near the electrodes on the scalp.
+Deep structures within the brain further away from the electrodes will not contribute directly to an EEG; these include the base of the cortical gyrus, medial walls of the major lobes, hippocampus, thalamus, and brain stem.

-A healthy human EEG will show certain patterns of activity which correlate with how awake a person is.
-The range of frequencies one observes are between 1 to 30 Hz and amplitudes will vary between 20 to 100 μV.
-The observed frequencies are subdivided in various groups, these are alpha (8-13 Hz), beta (13-30 Hz), delta (0.5-4 Hz) and theta (4-7 Hz).
-Alpha waves are observed when a person is in a state of relaxed wakefulness and are mostly prominent over parietal and occipital sites.
-During intense mental activity beta waves are more prominent in frontal areas as well as other regions.
-If a relaxed person is told to open their eyes one observes alpha activity decreasing and an increase in beta activity.
-Theta and delta waves are not seen in wakefulness and if they are it is a sign of brain dysfunction.
+A healthy human EEG will show certain patterns of activity that correlate with how awake a person is.
+The range of frequencies one observes are between 1 and 30 Hz, and amplitudes will vary between 20 and 100 μV.
+The observed frequencies are subdivided into various groups: alpha (8–13 Hz), beta (13–30 Hz), delta (0.5–4 Hz), and theta (4–7 Hz).
+Alpha waves are observed when a person is in a state of relaxed wakefulness and are mostly prominent over the parietal and occipital sites.
+During intense mental activity, beta waves are more prominent in frontal areas as well as other regions.
+If a relaxed person is told to open their eyes, one observes alpha activity decreasing and an increase in beta activity.
+Theta and delta waves are not generally seen in wakefulness – if they are, it is a sign of brain dysfunction.